alicolville/Weight-Tracker/readme.txt

 TODO:

+  - look for missing font awesome icons
+  - add/edit weight entry in admin should prob not be mandatory
   - Hooks firing on a new entry - what listens for: weight-measurements do we need to expand?
   - On user data, difference value